U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding - NewsBreak

 The legislation pays for all the new spending by reprogramming previously approved COVID-19 funding, including $2.31 billion from the Transportation Aviation Manufacturing Jobs Protection Program, $1.93 billion from the Small Business Administration’s Shuttered Venues Operators Grants program, $1.873 billion from the U.S. Treasury Department’s State Small Business Credit Initiative, $1.6 billion from the U.S. Agriculture Department’s unspent pandemic aid from two prior bills, $900 million in Small Business Administration Economic Injury Disaster Loans, $887 million from the U.S. Treasury Department’s Local Assistance and Tribal Consistency Fund and $500 million from the U.S. Education Department’s Higher Education Emergency Relief Fund.

-The post U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding appeared first on New Hampshire Bulletin .
+The post U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding appeared first on Iowa Capital Dispatch .